magpie-align/magpie/README.md

 ## Citation

-If you find the model, data, or code useful, please cite our paper:
+If you find the model, data, or code useful, please cite our paper 🤩:
 ```
-@article{xu2024magpie,j
+@article{xu2024magpie,
   title={Magpie: Alignment Data Synthesis from Scratch by Prompting Aligned LLMs with Nothing},
   author={Zhangchen Xu and Fengqing Jiang and Luyao Niu and Yuntian Deng and Radha Poovendran and Yejin Choi and Bill Yuchen Lin},
   journal={ArXiv},